 Spanish has six persons in each tense, three singular and three plural ('I', 'you', 'he/she/it' and 'we', 'you', 'they' in English).
-In Spanish the subject pronouns are optional, and the Language Engine doesn't use them.
+In Spanish the subject pronouns are optional, and these materials don't use them.

 People one knows well are addressed using the 2nd-person form, either singular or plural, of the verb; people one doesn't know well are addressed with the 3rd-person form of the verb (singular or plural).
 The 2nd-person forms are sometimes known as the 'tu' form and the 3rd-person forms as the 'Usted' form.
 If you omit the subject pronoun and are talking to someone you don't know well, then he/she/it does x and you do x are identical in Spanish.

-The Language Engine will not ask you to produce the 'Usted' form of a verb under that name.
-It will however ask you to produce 3rd-person forms, which are the same thing.
+These materials will not ask you to produce the 'Usted' form of a verb under that name.
+They will however ask you to produce 3rd-person forms, which are the same thing.
 The English equivalent is given as 'he/she/it' in order to make it clear that they are 3rd-person forms, but they also mean 'you'.

 Spanish verbs are normally classified into three conjugations according to the ending of the infinitive.
 Generally speaking, each conjugation has its own set of endings for each tense.
 However, there is a class of 30 or so frequently-occuring words which have an irregular past stem and also take a different set of endings in the past.
-The Language Engine therefore assigns these verbs, for the past tense only, to an 'irregular past' conjugation.
+These materials therefore assign these verbs, for the past tense only, to an 'irregular past' conjugation.

 It is useful to think of the Spanish verb as having a different stem for each group of tenses.
 This simplifies many apparent irregularities.
 For example, the future and conditional for any given verb are always formed on the same stem.
-By calling this the future stem, the Language Engine reduces the future and conditional of decir (for example) from 12 irregular forms (6 persons in 2 tenses) to one, the irregular future stem dir.
+By calling this the future stem, these materials reduce the future and conditional of decir (for example) from 12 irregular forms (6 persons in 2 tenses) to one, the irregular future stem dir.